RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

 #### Creating travel time oscillations is a good strategy to maximise fleet market share

-> We demonstrate the fleet may intentionally bring choas to our cities to maximise market share [here](arxiv)
+> We demonstrate the fleet may intentionally bring choas to our cities to maximise market share - [here](arxiv)

-What is the optimal strategy to maximise market share and convince most drivers to join own fleet?
+What is the optimal strategy to maximise market share and convince most drivers to join CAV fleet?
 Surprisingly, **bringing chaos** may be quite effective.
 Controlled oscillations of traffic flows, predictable by fleet operator, surprising to humans may be frustrating enough to convince others to abandon human driving and join some fleet.
 Individually tailored offers (just like Uber, Amazon or Ryanair) leveraging on our behavioural traits may be exploitable as well, and our low expectations (due to low budget or high urgency) may enable network-wide strange assignment plans, ultimately leading to increasing market shares.
-Those are initial results from monopoly, where single operator competes with humans, strach pomyśleć co będzie when competing fleets launch aggressive campaigns deployed at our cities.
+Those are initial results from monopoly, where single operator competes with humans, likely to be even worse in the case when competing fleets launch aggressive campaigns deployed in our cities.

 <p align="center">
 <img width="350" src="/./assets/img/oscillations.jpg" alt="drawing" />